Show Menu

 • VISUAL SOURCES: contemporary prints and paintings.

-The results of the 18th century naturalists are well-known and have been published over the last century from many different angles.
-However, studies of the practical aspects have not been given the same attention in modern research.
-Of course, if you do not understand both the theoretical results and the practical elements, we really know little about the full breadth of how their scientific aims, successes, failures, and end products came to be achieved.
-In The IK Foundation, one of its primary missions within all multidisciplinary work has always been to see the world from a combined practical and theoretical viewpoint – just as everyday life is for all humans!
+• The findings of 18th-century naturalists are well-known and have been published from many different perspectives over the past century.
+However, modern research has not given the same level of attention to the practical aspects.
+Naturally, without understanding both the theoretical results and practical elements, we know little about the full scope of how their scientific aims, successes, failures, and final outputs were achieved.
+At The IK Foundation, one of its primary missions within all multidisciplinary work has always been to view the world from a combined practical and theoretical perspective, mirroring everyday life for all humans.

-• The continuous publishing of essays on iTEXTILIS (part of the IK Workshop Society) related to 18th century Natural & Cultural History with a textile perspective.
+• The ongoing publication of essays related to 18th-century Natural & Cultural History from a textile perspective.

-• The BRIDGE BUILDER EXPEDITIONS is the overarching definition for a series of contemporary and scientifically sustainable projects established by The IK Foundation.
-This undertaking aims to inspire and contribute to understanding our shared planet!
-These projects are grounded in the concepts of retracing and lifting both practical and theoretical knowledge from the Linnaeus Apostles' journeys.
+• The “Bridge Builder Expeditions" is the overarching term for a series of contemporary and scientifically sustainable projects established by The IK Foundation.
+This initiative aims to inspire and enhance understanding of our shared planet.
+These projects are rooted in the ideas of retracing and raising both practical and theoretical knowledge from the journeys of the Linnaeus Apostles.

 SUBJECTS